Guidance

 If you are unsure about any question or other part of the form, you can get help with your application.

-Apply for a market rent determination
+Apply for an open market rent determination

 Request an accessible format.